- Who can become a certified Family Home Provider?

 Is there special training involved?

 Yes.
-COI provides you with an intensive certification training program.
-After you have been certified, you are required to meet face-to-face with COI Staff once a month and attend quarterly in-services.
+COIS provides you with an intensive certification training program.
+After you have been certified, you are required to meet face-to-face with COIS Staff once a month and attend quarterly in-services.
 Opportunities to attend conferences and seminars are available to Family Home Providers throughout the year.

 What does it take to become a certified Family Home Provider?

-A family home provider must be certified by COI prior to serving one of our clientele.
+A family home provider must be certified by COIS prior to serving one of our clientele.
 The certification process can take a couple of months to complete and includes the following components:

 - Core Certification Training